-Former CIA Officer Jeffrey Sterling Sentenced to Jail for Leaking to Journalist
+Former CIA Officer Jeffrey Sterling Sentenced to Prison for Leaking to Journalist

 Former CIA officer Jeffrey Sterling was sentenced to three and a half years in prison for leaking information to a journalist.
 It was the longest sentence issued by a federal court during President Barack Obama’s administration.